-The DR4500A recorder includes an integral microprocessor-based, PID controller with two loops of control.
+The DR4500A recorder controller includes an integral microprocessor-based, single or dual loop PID controller with optional setpoint program.
 A variety of output types, including a duplex variation for heat cool applications, lets you select the output that is right for your final control element.
+Accutune II lets you automatically tune your loops.

-You can configure the control action as On-Off, PID-A, PID-B, or PD with manual reset.
+You can configure the control action as On-Off, PID-A, PID-B, PD with manual reset, or Three Position Step.
 English language prompts guide you through the entry of all the controller's configurable parameters.